UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle.lagda.md

     map-equiv (pseudo-aut-dependent-descent-data-circle x)
 ```

-### Canonical dependent descent data for a family over a family oveer the circle
+### Canonical dependent descent data for a family over a family over the circle

 ```agda
 ev-dependent-descent-data-circle :